 Again, there are no scientific studies that have looked at whether these claims are true, the theory does check out and if this is a way to get you eating more fruit and veg before and after your IVF transfer or other fertility treatments, then I am all for it!

-Beetroot are one of our 6 favourite foods to include in the two week wait to enhance implantation, want to learn what the other 5 are?
-Grab our downloadable guide on Foods for Implantation right here.
+Beetroot are one of our 6 favourite foods to include in the two-week wait to enhance implantation.

 This guide also includes recipes designed to enhance your implantation outcomes during the two week wait (between ovulation and pregnancy test).
 All for just $37 AUD or $25 USD.
 Download your copy today.